mansona/viteconf-ember/slides/075-resolve-id.md

 Note:

+here is the heart of the embroider vite plugin

 at first glance the vite plugin isn't doing all that much.
 We have this custom resolver that we pass a request to and if it finds a thing great!
 No big deal.
 But what is fun is when you look under the hood of that resolver.

 a resolver loader locates a temp folder in your current app where a ember prebuild has output a bunch of metadata files that tells our embroider resolver what to do with a request.